 Padmasana or the Lotus Pose is synonymous with the great fables associated with the lotus.
 Lotus is considered a symbol of purity, enlightenment, and detachment.
 Padmasana is a meditative pose that works best when done in the morning and not necessarily on an empty stomach.
 Hold this intermediate level Hatha Yoga pose for at least 1-5 minutes.

 Benefits: Padmasana relaxes the mind and calms the brain.
 It gives a good stretch to your ankles and knees, makes your hips more flexible, and improves your body posture.
 Padmasana awakens the chakras in your body and increases your awareness, and might work on your body’s neuroplasticity (1).

 2. Vajrasana (Diamond Pose)

 Vajrasana or the Diamond Pose is a kneeling exercise, usually accompanied by breathing exercises.
 Practicing the Vajrasana enables your body to become as strong as a diamond.
-Unlike other yoga asanas, Vajrasana must be practiced after a meal.
+Unlike other yoga asanas, Vajrasana can be practiced after a meal.
 Hold this beginner level Vinyasa Yoga pose for at least 5-10 minutes.